ketanhwr/CSN-361/Lab-2/Task-1/README.md

 ### Running

-1. Install `make`.
+1. Install `make` and run `make all`.
 If you haven't installed make then do the following:
 	```
 	g++ -c crc.cpp -o crc
 	g++ generator.cpp crc.cpp -o generator